What is the difference between Solid Hardwood and Laminate?

 Having hardwood floors in a home with pets can be a great alternative to carpeting.
 Hardwood allows for more efficient tidying up of pet hair and dander, and makes clean up from unexpected accidents easier.
 If you want to share your home with a pet, here are some helpful hints to prevent and decrease the wear of your flooring.

 – Avoid spilling pet water, and be prepared to clean up any spills quickly.
-Potentially putting a mat underneath the bowl can ensure spills won’t land on your floor.
+Putting a mat underneath the bowl can ensure that spills won’t land on your floor.

 – Trim your pet’s nails to avoid surface scratches